How to Jump Higher In 2019 – The Exact 8 Step Process You MUST Master To Start Jumping Higher This Week

-Incorporating visualisation techniques into your daily life can help equip your mind so you can be sure to see your jump program through to the end.
+Incorporating visualization techniques into your daily life can help equip your mind so you can be sure to see your jump program through to the end.

-To use visualisation effectively you must vividly envision yourself achieving your desired goal of jumping high.
+To use visualization effectively you must vividly envision yourself achieving your desired goal of jumping high.

 For example if you want to dunk, perhaps every night before bed you could picture yourself approaching the rim and throwing down a monster dunk.

 Now stay with me here.
-I know this may sound like some heeby jeeby hippy bullshit but trust me IT HELPS!
+I know this may sound like some heeby jeeby b.s, but trust me, IT HELPS!

-It is best to visualise from a point of view perspective as opposed to 3rd person.
+It is best to visualize from a point of view perspective as opposed to 3rd person.

-Research has also shown that incorporating all senses can enhance the benefits of visualisation.
+Research has also shown that incorporating all senses can enhance the benefits of visualization.

-Regular visualisation sessions will help strengthen your resolve and make it much less likely for you to quit on your jump program.
+Regular visualization sessions will help strengthen your resolve and make it much less likely for you to quit on your jump program.

 With consistent practice you will develop steely determination and an internal dialogue hell bent on achieving vertical jump success.

-But Aren’t Most Athletes That Can Jump Genetic Freaks?
+But Aren’t Most Athletes That Can Jump High Just Genetic Freaks?

 Yes it is very true that some people pick the correct parents and win the genetic lottery.

-Yes, these people are very lucky and do find that they can naturally jump very high, usually from a young age.
+Yes, these are very lucky in the fact that they can naturally jump very high, usually from a very young age.

 However, for every naturally gifted athlete you will find a determined athlete who has dedicated countless hours to become the supreme athlete they are today.

-Every athlete has the ability to improve their jumping abilities
+Every athlete has the ability to Jump Much Higher

 You may not ever be able to throw down a dunk from the free throw line, but for the “average joe” a nasty 2 hand slam is not unrealistic.

-One thing that these particular “average joes” had in common though was a steely determination and drive to make it happen.
+One thing that these particular “average joes” have in common though was a steely determination and drive to make it happen.

-No matter what age, race or height you are, if you dedicate yourself to learn how to jump higher by consuming the information we share on this blog and then apply this info in the real world, you will increase your vertical jump.
+No matter what age, race or height you are, if you dedicate yourself to learn how to jump higher by consuming the information we share and then apply this info in the real world, you will increase your vertical jump.

 But you must COMMIT!

-A solid understanding of the basic principles of the vertical jump will be very beneficial in your journey to obtaining an impressive vertical leap and becoming an all-round better athlete.
+A solid understanding of the basic principles of the jump training will be very beneficial on your journey to obtaining an impressive vertical leap and becoming an all-round more explosive athlete.

 To be effective these vertical jump principles must be applied with a consistent and focused effort over time.